 - Data Remaining.

-Interesting to note that data was always monitored, and only when you enable the option, it is shown differently.
+It is interesting to note that data was always monitored, and only when you enable the option, it is shown differently.
 Do note that the data is only calculated for this device.
-Most of the homes have setup router, and if you want to tally it with ISP stats, it is better to look at data logged in the router.
+Most of the homes have a setup router, and if you want to tally it with ISP stats, it is better to look at data logged in the router.
 This setting is only to understand the data usage of the computer and on a per-application basis.

-How to remove the data usage limit in Windows 10?
+How to remove the data usage limit in Windows?

 Open Settings and go to Network & Internet > Status, and click on the Data Usage button.
 If you want to remove the data limit for the current network, simply click on the Remove limit button.
 If it’s for a different adapter you wish to remove, then select it from the drop-down menu, and select it.
 Then remove the limit.